bcobb/and_feathers/README.md

 ### Load an existing directory as an Archive

-In the example below, we load the fixture directory at [`spec/fixtures/archiveme`](/tree/master/spec/fixtures/archiveme), add a `test` directory and file to its archive, and update its `lib` directory a couple of times.
+In the example below, we load the fixture directory at [`spec/fixtures/archiveme`](/spec/fixtures/archiveme), and then use `and_feathers` to perform surgery on the in-memory archive.
+In particular, we add a `test` directory and file to its archive, and update its `lib` directory a couple of times.

 ```ruby
 require 'and_feathers'